johnpenny/arduino.switchingbuttonbox/README.md

 * Grab usbbuttonbox.ino from this repo

 ##### Hardware
-* Wire up two LEDS, one to pin 10, and one to 16
+* Wire two LEDS to pins 10 and 16 (using some appropriate resistors if required), to GND (ground)
-* Wire some momentary buttons up to pins 9,8,7,6,5,4 and GND (ground)
+* Wire some momentary buttons to pins 9,8,7,6,5,4, to GND
-* Wire up a momentary button to pin 3 and GND
+* Wire a separate (mode switcher) momentary button to pin 3, to GND

 ##### Customise
 The project is set up so that the media keys are timed out (holding causes input interval, must press and release for fast input) buttons for: 4 (prev), 5 (next), 6 (pause/play), 7 (mute), 8 (vol down), 9 (vol up); and in GAME mode all buttons are virtual on/off switches (I'm using it mainly for flight sim) and you can demo functionality via the "USB game controllers" utility in Windows.
 You may set all the pin numbers and media functions to ones relevant to your setup.